 - Click a symbol to open the Format Symbol pane.

 Alternatively, you can click a symbol in the Contents pane to open the Format Symbol pane directly.

 - On the Properties tab, on the Symbol tab , check Enable scale-based sizing.

 A slider appears, with stops derived from the map scales.
 The slider extends across the complete scale range, from an infinitely small scale (zoomed far out) on the left extreme of the slider, to a large scale of zero (zoomed far in) at the right extreme of the slider.
 The dark part of the slider shows the visible scale range of the symbol class or layer.
 (If the visible scale range is not constrained to specific scales for the corresponding feature class, the entire slider is dark.)

 - Click a scale stop and define the symbol size at that scale in the Size (or Line width, or Outline width) property box.

 You can click and drag stops to define the size at a different scale.
 The point symbol size varies linearly in size between stops.

-- Click to add new stops based on the defined map scales, or click along the slider.
+- Click the Add size stop button to add new stops based on the defined map scales, or click along the slider.

 To learn more about setting map scales, see Map scales and scale properties.

-To learn other ways to adjust the size of point symbols, see Size point feature symbols.
+To learn other ways to adjust the size of point symbols, see Vary symbology by size.